coryhouse/react-slingshot/README.md

     * Make sure any global install you have of `eslint`/`esw` has a version that matches the version used in the project.
 This will ensure the `esw` keyword is resolved.

-10. If you are running into errors that resemble something like `Node Sass does not yet support your current environment on macOS XXX` after the initial run of `npm start -s` or `yarn start --silent`.
+10. If you are running into errors that resemble something like `Node Sass does not yet support your current environment on macOS XXX` after the initial run of `npm start -s`.
 You may need to rebuild `node-sass` before you can continue.
 To do so, run:

   - __NPM:__ `npm run rebuildNodeSass`
-  - __YARN:__ `yarn rebuildNodeSass`

 ---